 The Shadow Gate is a neatly plotted fantasy, or fantasy-romance, novel by Margaret Ball.
 A simple division of fantasies by viewpoint & setting would suggest several basic types: a fantastic realm with its native viewpoint(s); real-world intrusion into a fantastic realm; or fantastic intrusion into the real world.
-The Shadow Gate represents a fourth type: real-world intrusion into a fantastic realm, deftly intermingled with fantastic intrusion into the real world.
+The Shadow Gate represents a fourth, combination, type: real-world intrusion into a fantastic realm, deftly intermingled with fantastic intrusion into the real world.
 This combination is rarer and more difficult.
 It requires not just a balance of characterization, but a balance of tone.
 A complex challenge, well-met here.

 First, a high-medieval faerie France: